ankit08015/AWS-Infrastructure-Using-Terraform/infrastructure/aws/terraform/Networking/Readme.md

 - open Terminal and go to `/ccwebapp/infrastructure/aws/terraform/Networking` folder

-- ` terraform init ` - to initialize terraform
+- ` terraform init ` - to initialize terraform.
+Need to run only once

-- ` terraform plan ` - to get the setup for terraform apply
+- ` terraform plan ` - to get the setup for terraform apply.
+Need to run only once.

 - Give the variables values in `csye6225.tfvars` file.